AlineCruzDEV/to-do-list-dio/README.md

 # My Tasks
 ### Desafio da DIO (Digital Inovation One).
 Trata-se de um app no estilo "To Do List".

-Para sugestões ou dúvidas, me acione no LinkedIN: https://www.linkedin.com/in/linecruz/.
-Thanks!
+Para sugestões ou dúvidas, me acione em <a href="https://www.linkedin.com/in/linecruz/">LinkedIN Aline Cruz</a>.
+Obrigada!

+*<a href="https://storyset.com/work">Imagens do site Storyset</a>

 Seguem imagens do app: